 - Shaping Using A Mold – If you need a specific shape, the shape can be accomplished using a very simple mold.
 These are often simple wooden molds in which the rattan piece is placed so that all the shapes are uniform.

 - Shape On A Frame – Rattan can also be shaped on a frame.
 Usually, this is done with a smaller piece of rattan, and tiny nails are used to help keep the rattan in place.
 To properly shape the rattan using this method the rattan should be wet so that it is pliable and can easily be put on the frame.

 - Woven in Shapes – Rattan is also cut into smaller pieces to be woven into various shapes.
 Many people call this a wicker kind of weave, but the material used is not wicker but a rattan.

 Because of how versatile rattan is, it is a perfect material for manufacturing Home Decor and Home Furnishing products.
 Rattan can take well to various finishes, making it an ideal material for various products.

 Rattan is one of the perfect materials for making intricate shapes for home decor and home furnishing products.
 Rattan is a type of climbing vine that is native to the tropical jungles of Asia, including Vietnam, Malaysia, Indonesia, and China.

 One of the largest sources of rattan is the Philippines because rattan does well in tropical climates.

 The rattan vine grows into a solid stem-like material that could be 1 to 2 inches in diameter.
 The rattan vines can grow as long as 200 to 500 feet.
-Even though the rattan can grow quite long, it is usually cut into about 13-foot lengths, so it is easier to transport and work with.
+Even though the rattan can grow quite long, it is usually cut into about 13-foot lengths, making it easier to transport and work with.